PolyArch/dsa-docs/Basics/Setup.rst

 .. code-block:: shell

-     # Attach docker container just created and use zsh
+     # Attach to docker container
      $ sudo docker attach overgen

+     # Switch from `bash` to `zsh`, DO NOT use zsh when start docker container
      $ zsh

      # Inside the docker, enter dsa-framework root folder